 Manual claiming is a feature that exists to allow content owners to manually claim their content in uploaded videos not otherwise identified by Content ID.
-In order to ensure a healthy, fair ecosystem consistent with YouTube's four freedoms, we will be making a few changes to the tool that may impact your workflow:
+In order to ensure a healthy, fair ecosystem consistent with YouTube's four freedoms, we are making a change to the tool that may impact your workflow: